The Dominican Republic's visa policy outlines the nationalities that enjoy visa-free access and those requiring a visa before entry.

 Residency visas and other long-stay visas

-Travelers intending to live and work in the Dominican Republic can apply for a residence visa.
 Once approved, they must obtain a provisional residence permit through the Department of Migration within 60 days.

-Residency visa application requirements
+Residency visa application requirements:

 - A completed visa application form